 If you want a style that requires a crisp finish (especially with tall tiers), the sides of the cake will need to be shored up with ganache or marzipan under the fondant icing to ensure there’s no damage from warm weather or transporting the cake, this can also be true with tall stacked, buttercream covered cakes in some cases.

 Hand crafted sugar flowers, figures, etc. are also made from a form of sugarpaste with added ingredients to help them to harden and hold their shape, sometimes including modelling chocolate pastes.

-This is the kind of icing that was used on traditional fruit wedding cakes, over marzipan, when your grandma was married.
-These days it’s very rarely used to cover cakes as it’s very labour intensive and is a specialist job.
+This is the kind of icing that was used on traditional fruit wedding cakes, over marzipan, when your grandparents were married.
+These days it’s very rarely used to cover cakes as it’s very labour intensive, takes many days so can't be used on sponge cake and is a specialist job.
+In fact, there are really only a handful of people in the country who do properly royal iced cakes now.
 Fondant icing is generally used instead as it takes just a few hours rather than days to get a good finish.
-Royal icing can also be used to pipe intricate details onto the surface of cakes.
+Royal icing is however often used to pipe intricate details onto the surface of cakes.

 If you want to get in touch, you can reach me via the contact page on the website: https://www.kasserina.com